-This super easy and best of all delicious enfrijoladas recipe is an economical meal choice that doesn’t take long at all to make.
+This super easy and best of all delicious enfrijoladas de queso recipe is an economical meal choice that doesn’t take long at all to make.
 You most likely already have the ingredients needed on hand to make them.
 Also, both kids and adults will love them!

-What are enfrijoladas made of?
+What are enfrijoladas de queso made of?

 This recipe uses canned beans but you can also use leftover fresh homemade beans.